 If you’re thinking about moving to England from the US here’s what you need to know.

 The two types of legal resident status for American citizens who want to live in the UK are:

 - As a temporary resident or

 - As a permanent resident with indefinite leave to remain or citizenship.

-1. Living in the UK as a Temporary Resident
+1. Moving to the UK as a Temporary Resident

 American citizens can live in the UK up to 6 months without a visa.
 If you want to visit more frequently you can apply for a 2, 5 or 10 year Standard Visitor Visa.
 This allows you to stay for up to 6 months at a time for the duration of your visa.